 What was your first paying job?
 I was a receptionist for a radiologist.

 What’s something you feel nostalgic about?
 The unstructured freedom of just being with friends.
 I had a tight group of friends in high school.
 We were happy just being together.
 Now life is so structured and calendars are so demanding.
-Back then we thought we had no freedom, but we had the ultimate freedom.
-I look back on those friendships and going through so much change in a short amount of time.
-We went through that all together, with only 50 people in my graduating class.
+Back then we thought we had no freedom, but we had the ability to dream and explore unlimited opportunities.
+I look back at that time and how we all made choices that significantly changed the course of our lives.
+With only 50 people in my graduating class, we were able to support and celebrate those choices.

 What can we all do to be happier in life?
 Enjoy the moment.
 Don’t always fret about “woulda, coulda, shoulda.”
 Just enjoy it.
 There’s something to be celebrated every day.

 Where do you see Booz Allen in the next 100 years?
 We will continue down the innovation path we are on.
 Going beyond consulting, we will look for new areas, not just for the sake of newness, but for what we can pursue to help our clients.
-We don’t want to be complacent, but we want to look for new areas to contribute.
+We want to look for new areas to contribute.
 I never would have thought we would expand into the new developments like data science and energy, but we are exploring needs that are coming.

 Booz Allen's people-focused culture is a cornerstone of our history and how we're able to create an amazing workplace.
 Learn more by exploring our current openings.